hamrel-cxu/EnbPI/README.md

 - See [this github answer](https://stackoverflow.com/questions/66207609/notimplementederror-cannot-convert-a-symbolic-tensor-lstm-2-strided-slice0-t) to resolve the problem, primarily due to numpy & python version issues.

 ## References
 - Xu, Chen and Yao Xie (2021a).
-Conformal prediction interval for dynamic time-series. arXiv: 2010.09107 [stat.ME].
+Conformal prediction interval for dynamic time-series.
+The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.
 - Xu, Chen and Yao Xie (2021b).
 Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data. arXiv: 2105.11886 [stat.AP].